 Healthy Fats For Healthy Hair

-If you have dry, brittle hair, or a dry or scaly scalp, you could be deficient in essential fatty acids.
+If you have dry, brittle hair, or a dry or scaly scalp, it could be the hard water destroying your hair, to combat this you can find the right Hard water shampoo to ensure that essential fatty acids in your scalp is restored.
+If you are looking to protect your hair from the sun this site barbieinablender.org has the best shampoo and conditioner for wavy hair, you need to try it on.
 As most of us know, fat is not all bad, and the essential fats have many vital roles in the body including maintenance of healthy skin, scalp and glossy hair.
 Dr Marilyn Glenville, the UK’s leading Nutritonist and author of The Nutritonal Health Handbook for Woman says, “Oily fish, raw seeds and nuts, cold-pressed flaxseed oil and avocadoes all supply good levels of healthy fats.”
 Try a mashed avocado with lemon juice and black pepper on a slice of toast for a healthy hair-loving snack.

 Ditch the Sugar